 A big portion of their conversations with one another revolves around looking good or catching the eye of someone they like, causing them to compare themselves against each other or even against those seen on the big and small screens.

 Because of these, it is no small wonder why teen eating disorders are more prevalent now than ever before.
 In homes and schools, teenagers are either starving themselves or binge-eating and then throwing it all up.
 Such disorders, however, are very dangerous to the health which is why it is such a worrisome problem to parents and guardians.
+San Diego Christian Counseling can provide the necessary support and guidance to address these issues.

 Three Reasons for Teen Eating Disorders